Vesal-J/pglite-note/README.md

 ### Database Configuration

-PGLite is configured to use IndexedDB for persistent storage:
+[PGLite](https://github.com/ept/pglite) is configured to use IndexedDB for persistent storage:

 ```typescript
 export const db = new PGlite("idb://my-pgdata");
 ```

+PGLite provides a full PostgreSQL-compatible database that runs entirely in the browser, offering:
+- Full SQL support with PostgreSQL syntax
+- ACID transactions
+- Persistent storage using IndexedDB
+- No server setup required